alubling/workshop.ph/README.md

 ## Prehype Introduction

-Since its founded, [Prehype](https://prehype.com) has been a venture development firm.
+Since its founding, [Prehype](https://prehype.com) has been a venture development firm.
 We've mainly done 3 things:

 * We incubate homegrown startups created by Prehype partners and EIRs
 * We build new startups in conjunction with the world’s leading corporations